Chow Rings of Matroids as Permutation Representations: Introduction

+Feichtner and Yuzvinsky defined the Chow ring $A(\L_\M,\G)$ for any choice of a {\it building set} $\G$ inside the {\it lattice of flats} $\L_\M$ for the matroid $\M$ and gave their integral Gr\"obner basis presentation in that context; these notions are reviewed in Section~\ref{background-section} below.
+While the results of \cite{AHK} were proven for the {\it maximal building set} $\G=\L_\M \setminus \{\hat{0}\}$, the Chow ring satisfies the K\"ahler package for any building set (and even for Chow rings of {\it polymatroids}), as shown by Pagaria and Pezzoli \cite[Thm.~4.21]{PagariaPezzoli}.

-We are interested here in how these {\it Poincar\'e duality} and {\it Hard Lefschetz} properties interact with the group $G:=\Aut(\M)$ of symmetries of the matroid $\M$.
-It is not hard to check (see Section~\ref{matroid-background-section} below) that $G$ acts via graded $\Z$-algebra automorphisms on $A(\M)$, giving $\Z G$-module structures on each $A^k$, and $\R G$-module structures on each $A^k_\R$.
-One can also check (see the proof of Corollary~\ref{integral-equivariant-PD-cor} below) that $A^r \cong \Z$ with trivial $G$-action.
-From this, the Poincar\'e duality pairing immediately gives rise to a $\Z G$-module isomorphism
+We are interested in how the {\it Poincar\'e duality} and {\it Hard Lefschetz} properties interact with symmetry.
+We consider any subgroup $\subgroup$ of the group $\Aut(\M)$ of symmetries of the matroid $\M$, assuming that the building set $\G$ is also setwise $\subgroup$-stable.
+We observe (see Section~\ref{matroid-background-section} below) that in this situation, $\subgroup$ acts via graded $\Z$-algebra automorphisms on $A(\L_\M, \G)$, giving $\Z \subgroup$-module structures on each $A^k$, and $\R \subgroup$-module structures on each $A^k_\R$.
+One can also check that $A^r \cong \Z$ with trivial $\subgroup$-action, under one additional technical assumption, that $\G$ contains the ground set of the matroid--see the proof of Corollary~\ref{integral-equivariant-PD-cor} below.
+From this, the Poincar\'e duality pairing immediately gives rise to a $\Z \subgroup$-module isomorphism